-BEFORE OPERATING: ENTIRE SYSTEM MUST BE FILLED WITH WATER AND AIR PURGED FROM ALL LINES.
+BEFORE LIGHTING: ENTIRE SYSTEM MUST BE FILLED WITH WATER AND AIR PURGED FROM ALL LINES

-- A. This appliance does not have a pilot.
-It is equipped with an ignition device that will automatically light the burner.
-Do not try to light the burner by hand. - B. BEFORE OPERATING smell all around the appliance area for gas.
-Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.

-WHAT TO DO IF YOU SMELL GAS:
+- A. This appliance has a pilot which is lit by a piezoelectric spark gas ignition system.
+Do not open the inner door of the appliance and try to light the pilot by hand. - B.BEFORE LIGHTING smell all around the appliance area for gas.
+Be sure to smell next to the floor D. because some gas is heavier than air and will settle on the floor.
+WHAT TO DO IF YOU SMELL GAS

-- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in the electronic display buttons and gas control switch.
-Never use tools.
-If the control buttons will not push in, don't try to repair them, call a qualified service technician.
-Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
-Immediately contact a qualified installer or service agency to replace a flooded water heater.
-Do not attempt to repair the unit.
-It must be replaced!
+- Do not try to light any appliance.
+Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - •If you cannot reach your gas supplier, call the fire department.